 Seven Popular Facelift Myths

-The facelift procedure has gotten a bad, and unwarranted, reputation over the years.
+The facelift procedure in NYC has gotten a bad, and unwarranted, reputation over the years.
 The fact of the matter is that facelifts are a commonly chosen procedure and for many good reasons.
 Yet, still there are many misconceptions about this type of plastic surgery that make it hard to discern fact from fiction.
 To truly understand what a facelift is, and what it isn’t, you’ll have to debunk some of the common myths circulating out there.

 Myth #1 – Only “Old People” Get Facelifts